mateibarbu19/performance-evaluation/homework/README.md

 In order to call the exposed endpoints of the topology depending on the number of request, we are forced to simulate user connections on the command unit, for there are no user nodes in the topology.
-To accurately do so, with some precision loss, it is inevitable to run a parallel, or at least concurrent, version of our requests batch.^[Users are not in contention, i.e. there are no synchronizing elements between any of them.
+To accurately do so, with some precision loss, it is inevitable to run requests in parallel, or at least concurrently.^[Users are not in contention, i.e. there are no synchronizing elements between any of them.
 Sure there is the inherit sequencing of requests/responses on a physical link, but there is no ordering.]

 Please note that it is not specified whether or not the load balancer uses a parallel scheduler to deal with many newly incoming connections (see @C10K to